-- To decide whether to import content from last year, import content and staff enrolments, create a blank space, the module is no longer required or apply the module default template.
+- To decide whether to import content from last year, import content and staff enrollments, create a blank space, the module is no longer required or apply the module default template.

-- Whether to remove staff enrolments from 1617 modules.
+- Whether to remove staff enrollments from 1617 modules.

 - Whether to remove staff edit permissions.

-If you have any questions about rollover decisions please contact the Moodle team: email@example.com
+If you have any questions about rollover decisions please contact the team: firstname.lastname@example.org

 From September 2017 all live modules will be represented in Moodle by the presence of an available Moodle module space.
 As Moodle integrates directly with the university student information system (SITS), this means that students will be presented with a personalised Moodle landing page providing links to every module that they are registered on.
 Each Moodle module space will provide access to the following module specific resources and content by default: